Jātaka, The Buddha’s Past Birth-Stories, Level 1 Balustrade, Bottom, at Borobudur

 120 A Large Group visit a King

-This is one of the ensemble scenes the Borobudur sculptors really excelled in, every person in the scene seems to have his own distinctive character.
+This is one of the ensemble scenes the Borobudur sculptors really excelled at, every person in the scene seems to have his own distinctive character.
 The people have gathered to meet the king, who sits on a high seat on the right with a large cushion in front of him.
 Behind him is his consort, showing this is certainly not a preacher, as Krom suggested.

 121 A Very Damaged Relief